alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-02.md

-and "security code change notifications", but these codes do not "leak" the number of "WhatsApp For Web" clients which are bound to that phone.
+and "security code change notifications", but these codes do not "leak" the number of "WhatsApp For Web" connections, desktop WhatsApp applications, or other "clients" which are bound to that phone.

 Participant-client information